History of CraftNOW

 - The Society of North American Goldsmiths will be working with CraftNOW during the development of their May 2020 conference in Philadelphia From Grit to Gold.

-- CraftNOW has commissioned Econsult Solutions to draft a study that will begin outlining the economic and social benefits of craft in Philadelphia for the organization to share and grow its vision over the next five years.
+- CraftNOW commissioned Econsult Solutions to draft a study that will begin outlining the economic and social benefits of craft in Philadelphia for the organization to share and grow its vision over the next five years.

 Top image: Holly Hanessian, Touch In Real Time (Greenwich House Handshake), 2013; multimedia and video installation